 New Crime Related Laws for 2015 to Keep in Mind Now

-The most significant effect perhaps of Prop 47 maybe that its benefits are retroactive to prior convictions and to change prison sentences to county jail sentences for those correctly serving their sentences.
-Juvenile adjudication for such identified violations were not addressed by Proposition 47.
+The most significant effect perhaps of Prop 47 maybe that its benefits are retroactive to prior convictions and to change prison sentences to county jail sentences for those currently serving their sentences.
+Juvenile adjudications for such identified violations were not addressed by Proposition 47.

 Only certain individuals, however, are eligible for Prop 47.
 For example, registered sex offenders and people with conviction of certain “super strikes” listed at Penal Code § 667(e)(2)(c)(iv) are not eligible for Prop 47 relief.

 In Los Angeles County, AB2124 became effective allowing the judge, in his or her discretion, to order informal diversion (entry of plea, but entry of judgment stayed) on certain low-level misdemeanors such as shoplifting, graffiti, vandalism, public urination, public intoxication, trespass and others, but not including DUI, sex offenders, or drug offenses where the individual has been previously allowed diversion.
 The new provision is added to our Penal Code at Penal Code §§ 1001.94 to 1001.98.

 One of the most common offenses in our criminal courts is DUI.
 Prior to

 January 1, 2015, DUI, or DUI causing injury (Vehicle Code § 23153), was a state prison felony or a wobbler if the individual had a prior felony DUI, DUI causing injury, or DUI vehicular manslaughter with gross negligence within ten years of the current DUI.
 The critical date is the date of the arrest on each DUI offense.